preston/hsp-marketplace-documentation/hsp-project/docs/api.md

 The permissions object MUST ONLY apply to globally-defined Roles.
 Implementers MUST allow a User to manage their own Identity, Platform, Instance, and other User-scoped resources without explicit permissions, as well as implicitly grant read access (without explicit permissions) for system objects required to log in via OpenID Connect, such as IdentityProvider.
 Implementers MAY provide global paths for querying sub-resources without reference to their naturally defined parent resource -- e.g. “GET <root>/platforms” in lieu of “GET <root>/users/:id/platforms” -- and in this case a permission set for “platforms”, “identities” etc would/will apply regardless of the ability to access the parent record.

-As a further example of implicit access, a Service MUST be readable, at minimum, by its owner.
-Management of sub-resources by the owner of the Service, notably Build, SHOULD also be deemed as manageable by the owner, but SHOULD NOT allow limitless control.
-In the case of Builds – nested within Services as “/services/:uuid/builds” – and other types in that tree, permission to access a sub-resource does not implicitly grant the ability to access the parent, and vice versa.
+As a further example of implicit access, a Product MUST be readable, at minimum, by its owner.
+Management of sub-resources by the owner of the Product, notably Build, SHOULD also be deemed as manageable by the owner, but SHOULD NOT allow limitless control.
+In the case of Builds – nested within Products as “/products/:uuid/builds” – and other types in that tree, permission to access a sub-resource does not implicitly grant the ability to access the parent, and vice versa.
 Implementers MAY allow for adaptation, but implementers MUST take care to not inadvertently allow bypass of access controls by querying for related records that include the unauthorized resource.

 ###Administrator Shortcut
 A single special global-administrator privilege MUST be supported on the Role permissions field object.
 This implicitly grants unlimited access to the system for any Role(s) holding it.